 Alongside this, we want them to develop fluency in reading, a confident command of written English, and assurance in their spoken language.
-Our aim is for students to leave school empowered by the literature they have studied, able to articulate their own ideas clearly, and confident in the linguistic skills needed to communicate them.
+Our aim is for pupils to leave school empowered by the literature they have studied, able to articulate their own ideas clearly, and confident in the linguistic skills needed to communicate them.

 Choosing the right texts for a secondary English curriculum is therefore vital – and complex.
 If we want our curriculum to meet these aspirations, text selection must be thoughtful, principled, and responsive.